-Makaibari First Flush 2018 SFTGFOP 1 CH is the premium selection of the first spring picking 2018 at Makaibari Tea Estate in Darjeeling, India.
+Makaibari First Flush 2019 SFTGFOP1 SPL is the premium selection of the spring picking 2019 at Makaibari Tea Estate in Darjeeling, India.
 Just like the estate’s “Autumnal”, the Makaibari First Flush stands out with full body and producing a round and soft mouthfeel.
 At this, bitterness and astringency start unfolding beyond infusions periods of 5 minutes only.
 Up to that point, the earthy notes of the Makaibari First Flush, pervaded by sunny-floral sweetness, unfold without even a hint of a downside.
 Just like with other Makaibari teas, it is as if one could virtually taste the estate’s biodynamic, health- and environment-friendly cultivation practice.

 Makaibari Tea Estate – The Tea Garden

-Makaibari Tea Garden, from where our Makaibari First Flush 2018 SFTGFOP 1 CH comes, is located in the northeast Indian highland of Darjeeling.
+Makaibari Tea Garden, from where our Makaibari First Flush 2019 SFTGFOP 1 SPL comes, is located in the northeast Indian highland of Darjeeling.
 In operation since 1859, it’s one of the oldest tea estates in Darjeeling.
 Translated, “Makaibari” means as much as “corn field”, a symbol for fertility and life itself.

 Makaibari tea estate is a pioneer in modern, innovative agricultural management.
 The philosophy underlying the venture traditionally unites approaches that are by no means common for tea gardens in Darjeeling.
 Rajah Banerjee, during his time as the 4th generation manager of Makaibari tea estate, has widely expanded this approach.
 So, in 1971, he started off introducing a ‘permaculture’-based system.
 And since 1991, all production at Makaibari is 100% in line with Rudolph Steiner’s principles of sustainable, health and environment-friendly biodynamic agriculture.
 Accordingly, the estate eventually also achieved Demeter certification under Mr. Banerjee’s reign.
 Mr. Banerjee himself used to live in the tea garden, operating the same like a genuine family venture.
 From his residence, he used to supervise the high quality standards, for which Makaibari has earned a name and reputation.

-However, spring 2018 has seen Mr. Banerjee announcing his retirement from tea business for the summer of this year.
-At the same occasion, in a both unprecedented and exemplary move, Mr. Banerjee transferred a significant part of his stake in Makaibari tea estate to the garden’s workers.
+However, spring 2018 has seen Mr. Banerjee announcing his retirement from tea business for the same year.
+At that occasion, in a both unprecedented and exemplary move, Mr. Banerjee transferred a significant part of his stake in Makaibari tea estate to the garden’s workers.
 Just another representation of Mr. Banerjee’s human greatness and social attitude.
-From this perspective, Makaibari’s First Flush 2018 is Mr. Banerjee’s last wonderful tea gift to the world – or the crowning of his life’s work with tea.
-After that, we’ll be left to see what will become of Makaibari and its teas under a new management…
+Accordingly, expectations for the first picking 2019 were fired by a good measure of curiosity… Well, Makaibari’s First Flush 2019 SFTGFOP1 SPL is indeed the best possible evidence that the new operators are continuing Mr. Banerjee’s life work in a dignified way.

 Makaibari Tea Estate – Social & Environment